Merkel, heckled on visit to refugees, says no to xenophobia

 Germany, which has relatively liberal asylum laws, is set to receive the largest share, estimated at some 800,000 people this year, equivalent to almost 1 percent of the total population.

-With almost daily attacks on asylum shelters, politicians have warned of rising hostility towards foreigners.
+With almost daily attacks on asylum shelters, politicians have warned of rising hostility toward foreigners.

 Overnight, a suspected arsonist tried to set fire to an empty shelter in Leipzig and police in the town of Parchim arrested two men for breaking into a shelter wielding a knife.